Factbox: Britain's big Brexit vote - What happens in parliament?

 The debate takes place in the lower house of parliament, the House of Commons.
 May does not have an outright majority of the 650 lawmakers, and the DUP, the small Northern Irish party that usually props up her government, is opposed to the deal.

-May needs 318 votes to get a deal through parliament as seven Sinn Fein lawmakers do not sit, four speakers do not vote and the four tellers are not counted.
+May needs 318 votes to get a deal through parliament as seven members of the Irish nationalist Sinn Fein party do not sit, four speakers do not vote and the four tellers are not counted.

-So far the government has set out plans to hold the debate on Jan.
-9 and 10.
-It has also proposed continuing the debate on Jan.
-11, although parliament is not due to sit that day.

-The December debate was scheduled to last five days, so the restarted debate is expected to continue into the week of Jan.
-14, when the government has said the vote will be held.

-Each day can last up to eight hours, with start and finish times will vary from day to day.
+Each day can last up to eight hours, and start and finish times will vary from day to day.

-On the final day, there will be a series of votes: first, to approve or reject up to six amendments to the government’s motion, and then to approve or reject the motion.
-It is not yet clear what time the voting will start.
+On the final day, there will be a series of votes: first, to approve or reject amendments to the government’s motion, and then to approve or reject the motion.

 The debate will be on whether to approve a motion stating that parliament has approved the Withdrawal Agreement - a legal text setting out the terms of departure - and a separate political declaration outlining the long-term relationship Britain will have with the EU.

 Lawmakers are able to put forward amendments to this motion.
-John Bercow, the Speaker of the House, chooses no more than six of these on the final day, and they will be voted on unless the proposers opt to withdraw them.
+John Bercow, the speaker of the house, chooses on the final day which will be put to a vote.
+They will be voted on unless the proposers opt to withdraw them.

+If approved, an amendment would be included in the final motion’s wording, changing its meaning or adding extra conditions to parliament’s approval.

+In some cases, defeat on an amendment is so significant that the voting process is halted and the deal is considered to have been rejected.

 Ministers have expressed concerns that if any amendment is passed by parliament, it could prevent the deal being ratified because the final vote may not then provide the legally necessary clear and unequivocal approval of May’s deal.

-The amendments will be voted on before the deciding ballot on whether to approve the overall motion - meaning May has to win a series of votes, rather than just one, each with the potential to scupper her plan.
+The amendments will be voted on before the deciding ballot on the overall motion - meaning May has to win a series of votes, rather than just one, each with the potential to scupper her plan.

-Once the debate is finished, the speaker will typically ask those in favour of each amendment to shout “aye”, and then those against to say “no”.
+Once the debate is finished, the speaker will typically ask those in favor of an amendment to shout “aye”, and then those against “no”.
 As long as some lawmakers shout “no”, the speaker will call a formal vote, known as a division.

 Votes are registered by lawmakers walking through different doorways, out of sight of television cameras and onlookers.
 Once the headcount is complete - which can take up to 15 minutes - lawmakers return to the debating chamber.